anasalkhateeb08-jpg/infoprods/src/content/blog/how-to-build-capsule-wardrobe-guide.md

 Sort items into four categories:

 1. **Love and wear regularly** - Items that fit perfectly, make you feel confident, and suit your lifestyle.
-These pieces work effortlessly in your daily life.
+These pieces work effortlessly in your daily life.\*\*
-2. **Like but rarely wear** - Items that are objectively nice but don't fit your current lifestyle, need alterations, don't coordinate with other pieces, or represent an aspirational version of yourself that doesn't match reality.
+**2. \*\*Like but rarely wear** - Items that are objectively nice but don't fit your current lifestyle, need alterations, don't coordinate with other pieces, or represent an aspirational version of yourself that doesn't match reality.\*\*
-3. **Keep for sentimental reasons** - Items with emotional significance that you can't part with despite not wearing them.
-Be honest about whether these belong in your active wardrobe or should be stored separately.
+**3. \*\*Keep for sentimental reasons** - Items with emotional significance that you can't part with despite not wearing them.
+Be honest about whether these belong in your active wardrobe or should be stored separately.\*\*
-4. **Donate or sell** - Items that don't fit, are damaged beyond repair, haven't been worn in over a year, or never felt quite right.
+**4. \*\*Donate or sell** - Items that don't fit, are damaged beyond repair, haven't been worn in over a year, or never felt quite right.
 These need to leave your closet immediately.

 **Analyze your lifestyle honestly:** Most people build wardrobes based on how they wish they lived rather than how they actually live.
 You own cocktail dresses but attend formal events twice yearly.
 You have gym clothes but work out at home in old t-shirts.
 You own hiking boots but haven't hiked in three years.
 This disconnect wastes money and closet space.